-- 5.10.1 The DSL is a senior member of staff of the School's SLT with the necessary status and authority to take lead responsibility for all aspects of safeguarding and child protection (including online safety) throughout the School.
-The DSL will also act as the Prevent Officer for the School. - 5.10.2 The DSL has the appropriate status and authority within the School to carry out the duties of the post, and the time, funding, training, resources and support to enable him / her to provide advice and support to other staff on child welfare and child protection matters, to take part in strategy discussions and inter-agency meetings (and / or to support other staff to do so) and to contribute to the assessment of children.
+- 5.9.1 The DSL is a senior member of staff of the School's SLT with the necessary status and authority to take lead responsibility for all aspects of safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place) throughout the School.
+The DSL will also act as the Prevent Officer for the School. - 5.9.2 The DSL has the appropriate status and authority within the School to carry out the duties of the post, and the time, funding, training, resources and support to enable him/her to provide advice and support to other staff on child welfare and child protection matters, to take part in strategy discussions and inter-agency meetings (and/or to support other staff to do so) and to contribute to the assessment of children.
 The name and contact details of the DSL are set out in the School contacts list at the front of this policy.
-The main responsibilities of the DSL are set out in Annex C of KCSIE. - 5.10.3 The DSL will also liaise with the Head to inform them of issues relating to any police investigations and the statutory requirements for children to have an appropriate adult.
+The main responsibilities of the DSL are set out in Annex C of KCSIE. - 5.9.3 The DSL will also liaise with the Head to inform them of issues relating to any police investigations and the statutory requirements for children to have an appropriate adult.
 The role of the appropriate adult is to safeguard the rights, entitlements and welfare of juveniles to whom the provisions of PACE Code C and any other code of practice apply.
-The DSL will take lead responsibility for pupils who are looked after children. - 5.10.4 The DSL will also undertake the role of senior mental health lead and is responsible for developing a holistic approach to promoting and supporting the mental wellbeing of pupils and staff.
+The DSL will take lead responsibility for pupils who are looked after children. - 5.9.4 The DSL will also undertake the role of senior mental health lead and is responsible for developing a holistic approach to promoting and supporting the mental wellbeing of pupils and staff.

-5.10.5 If the DSL is unavailable the activities of the DSL will be carried out by a DDSL.
-The DDSLs' details are also set out in the School contacts list at the front of this policy.
+5.9.5 If the DSL is unavailable the activities of the DSL will be carried out by a Deputy DSL.
+The Deputy DSL's details are also set out in the School contacts list at the front of this policy.